ECP-CANDLE/Supervisor/workflows/p1b1_mlrMBO/README.md

   make install
   ```
 * Cooley uses this python: `/soft/analytics/conda/env/Candle_ML/lib/python2.7/` with
-hyperopt, keras etc. already installed, so nothing needs to be done there.
+keras etc. already installed, so nothing needs to be done there.

 * Launching the workflow